Futura: A 100-year-old font of the future

 Estimated read time: 3-4 minutes

-PROVO — A typeface billed as the "font of the future" was once banned and then embraced by the Nazis, went to the moon and Costco and, after 100 years, is still going strong, according to BYU professor and graphic designer Doug Thomas.
+PROVO — A typeface billed as the "font of the future" was once decried and then embraced by the Nazis, went to the moon and Costco and, after 100 years, is still going strong, according to BYU professor and graphic designer Doug Thomas.

 Futura was created by German designer Paul Renner and introduced in 1927.
 Renner, influenced by the Bauhaus movement, created the visually sleek sans-serif font.

-In his book "Never Use Futura," Thomas explained that Futura was the first sans-serif that tried to go at a geometric design, using triangles, squares and circles for the modern age.
+In his book "Never Use Futura," Thomas explained that Futura was the first sans serif that tried to go at a geometric design, using triangles, squares and circles for the modern age.

-"It represented modernism it represented something new and different," he said.
+"It represented modernism; it represented something new and different," he said.

 BYU Professor Doug Thomas goes on his “font safari” in downtown Salt Lake City.